 We’ve all heard that anger is a normal part of being human.
 But, how do we know when anger is no longer normal, and is actually a problem?
-Although, there are many different signs, this article will cover 7 symptoms of anger problems that you can use to determine if you have an issue with anger.
+Although, there are many different signs, this article will cover 7 symptoms of anger problems that you can use to determine if you have anger issues symptoms that can be causing a problem for you.

 But first, check out this video to see if your anger is anything like Angry Benson’s:

-These 7 anger problem symptoms, are by no means, set in stone, but they should at least give you an idea of where you are at this point.
+These 7 anger problem symptoms, are by no means, set in stone, but they should at least give you an idea of where you are at this point, as far as anger management issues are concerned.

 Do you get angry often?
 Everyone experiences anger from time to time, but getting angry more times than you can count, can be a symptom of an anger problem.